primus/primus/CONTRIBUTING.md

 ### Labels

-We try to label all created issues to make it easy to spot the scope of the created issue.
+We try to label all created issues to facilitate the identification of the issue scope.
 We also label all issues with a `★`.
 The more stars an issue has the more important it is.
 We currently have three different levels of
 importance:

 - **`★★★`**: High priority issue, should be addressed as soon as possible.
 We will do our best to include this in the next release.
 This however does not mean that no issue is closed or fixed before these high priority issues.
-- **`★★`**: Medium priority, this should be fix but it might not make the next release.
+- **`★★`**: Medium priority, this should be fixed but it might not make the next release.
-- **`★`**: Low priority issue, don't expect this to be resolved soon by the contributors.
-Great bugs to fix on a rainy day.
-But these bugs are also great for first time contributors who are looking to fix some bugs.
+- **`★`**: Low priority issue, don't expect this to be resolved soon.
+These bugs are generaly fixed on a rainy or boring day.
+These bugs are also great for first time contributors who are looking for something to fix.

 ## Code

-Unless you are fixing a known bug we **strongly** encourage discussing this with the core team via a GitHub issue or [IRC][irc] before getting started ensure you work is not rejected.
+Unless you are fixing a known bug we **strongly** encourage to discuss your feature with the core team via a GitHub issue or [IRC][irc].
+Before getting started ensure that you work will not rejected.

 All contributions must be made via pull requests.
 After a pull request is made other contributors will either provide feedback or merge it directly depending
 on:

-- Addition and passing of the test suite and coverage reports.
+- Addition of new tests and passing of the test suite.
+- Code coverage.
 - The severity of the bug that the code is addressing.
 - The overall quality of patch.

-We expect that every bug fix comes with new test for our test suite.
+We expect that every bug fix comes with new tests for our test suite.
 This is important to prevent regression in the future as our current set of tests did not trigger the code path.

 ### The Boy Scout Rule

-When working with the code try to the following rule that The Boy Scouts have:
+When working with the code try to follow the rule that The Boy Scouts have:

 > Always leave the campground cleaner than you found it.